 - Information and data management

 - Information technology (IT) and operational technology (OT)

 - Product security

 Meaningful and forward-thinking work products are continually being pushed out of the HSCC CWG to our strategic partners and the public.
 The success of our on-going projects is defined by the time and human capital your organization is willing to commit.

 We hope you will join us for this important responsibility.
 For more information about task group objectives and membership expectations, please contact Cyber Working Group executive director Greg Garcia at Greg.Garcia@HealthSectorCouncil.org

-The following pages provide you with more information on what is expected of HSCC members, and how task groups work.
-Planning is underway for the 2019 objectives and improvements to workstream management.
+The following pages provide you more information on what is expected of HSCC members, and how task groups work.

 - The integrity of the HSCC CWG deliberative and decision-making process involving sensitive vulnerability, threat and mitigation matters requires a trusted environment without the presence of security vendors, consultants, or other non-healthcare-specific organizations that would participate primarily for business development purposes, rather than for contributing to collective critical infrastructure protection programs.